Cozendey/nodejs.dev/src/documentation/0034-javascript-promises/index.md

 ### `Promise.race()`

-`Promise.race()` runs when the first of the promises you pass to it resolves, and it runs the attached callback just once, with the result of the first promise resolved.
+`Promise.race()` runs when the first of the promises you pass to it settles, and it runs the attached callback just once, with the result of the first promise that resolved or rejected.

 Example: